-- o Explain the kind of data product you produced and how you produced it - Your audience is your classmates you want to explain what you've done without the full "recipe" in MaxIm.
-This section shouldn't be any more than 30 90 seconds in length.
+- o Explain the kind of data product you produced and how you produced it. - Your audience is your classmates you want to explain what you've done without the full "recipe" in MaxIm (they've completed labs to do exercises like these already).
+This section shouldn't be any more than 30 - 90 seconds in length. - Show your data product and explain what it shows. - o Comparing your data product to other observations of your object is encouraged. - Connecting your data product to your background information presented is encouraged.